Why You Should Track Retention Rate of App Users

-In today’s marketing landscape, messaging campaigns can be tracked and reported on, making it much easier to understand how they affect sales, awareness and usage for mobile apps.
-Customer retention rate is the main method used to verify whether app users are positively engaged.
+In today’s marketing landscape, messaging campaigns can be tracked and reported on.
+This makes it much easier to understand how they affect sales, awareness, and usage for mobile apps.
+Tracking retention rate is the main method used to verify whether app users are positively engaged.
 Retention rate, according to multiple industry exports, is the ratio of the number of retained customers to the number at risk.

-For years, the most important mobile metric had been acquisition, with marketers turning a blind eye on the amount of customer churn.
-Nowadays, more apps are shifting towards retention, focusing more on in-app behaviour within in-app messaging and promoting engagement and win-back of lapsed users.
+For years, the most important mobile metric had been acquisition.
+Marketers would devote their whole budget to UA, turning a blind eye to customer churn.
+Nowadays, more apps are shifting towards retention.
+The focus is now on in-app behavior within in-app messaging, and promoting engagement and win-back of lapsed users.

 Retention Rate = ((CE-CN)/CS) X 100

 CE = number of customers at end of period

 CN = number of new customers acquired during period

 CS = number of customers at start of period